Clevis fastener

 A clevis fastener is a two-piece fastener system consisting of a clevis and a clevis pin head.

+Terms

 The clevis is a U-shaped piece that has holes at the end of the prongs to accept the clevis pin.
 The clevis pin is similar to a bolt, but is either partially threaded or unthreaded with a cross-hole for a split pin.
 A tang is a piece that is sometimes fitted in the space within the clevis and is held in place by the clevis pin.
 The combination of a simple clevis fitted with a pin is commonly called a shackle, although a clevis and pin is only one of the many forms a shackle may take.

+Usage

 Clevises are used in a wide variety of fasteners used in farming equipment and sailboat rigging, as well as the automotive, aircraft and construction industries.
 They are also widely used to attach control surfaces and other accessories to servo controls in airworthy model aircraft.
 As a part of a fastener, a clevis provides a method of allowing rotation in some axes while restricting rotation in others.

 Clevis pin

 There are two main types of clevis pins: threaded and unthreaded.
 Unthreaded clevis pins have a domed head at one end and a cross-hole at the other end.
-A cotter pin (USA usage) or split pin is used to keep the clevis pin in place.
+A cotter pin (US usage) or split pin is used to keep the clevis pin in place.
 Threaded clevis pins have a partially threaded shank on one end and a formed head on the other.
 The formed head has a lip, which acts as a stop when threading the pin into the shackle, and a flattened tab with a cross-hole.
 The flattened tab allows for easy installation of the pin and the cross-hole allows the pin to be moused.

 A bolt can function as a clevis pin, but a bolt is not intended to take the lateral stress that a clevis pin must handle.
 Normal bolts are manufactured to handle tension loads, whereas clevis pins and bolts are designed to withstand shearing forces.
+The shearing strength of a threaded bolt is determined by its inner thread diameter.

 Clevis pins should be closely fitted to the holes in the clevis to limit wear and reduce the failure rate of either the pin or the clevis.